Sebring man faces drug charges

-SEBRING — An officer from the Sebring Police Department made a traffic stop and allegedly found cocaine and marijuana in the driver’s possession.
+SEBRING — A Sebring police officer stops a bicyclist and allegedly discovers illegal drugs.

-Kaleb Michael Cleveland, 30, of Sebring, was arrested by Sebring PD on Jan.
-8. He was charged with cocaine possession, marijuana possession and possession of drug equipment.
+Jacob Lewis Patrick, 28, of Sebring, was arrested on Tuesday, Jan.
+15 by a police officer with Sebring Police Department.
+Patrick was charged with possession of a controlled substance without a prescription and possession of drug equipment.

-At approximately 10:56 p.m., a police officer stopped Cleveland because he reportedly observed that his vehicle did not have an operable tag light.
+Patrick was reportedly riding his bicycle in the area of Park Street and North Pine Street in Sebring.
+The police officer conducted a traffic stop because the bicycle did not have a rear illuminated red light that was visible from 600 feet, the arrest report states.

-The officer noted Cleveland appeared nervous and that his hands were shaking as he looked for his registration.
-Cleveland allegedly told the officer there were no guns or weapons in the car.
+When the police officer asked if Patrick had illegal drugs or weapons, he allegedly said, “No, you can pat me down if you would like.”

 (0) comments